 Paul Coughlan Professor in Operations Management at Trinity Business School, and Ana de Almeida Kumlien, Research Fellow at Trinity College Dublin, map out a potential framework to navigate through ‘wicked’ problems.

-From the paper “Wicked problems and how to solve them”
+Related article: “Wicked problems and how to solve them”, The Conversation

 Taming wicked problems